Actions You Can Take Today to Support Your Lefty

 If your kiddo is having a hard time with forming letters, it may be that hooked grasp.
 Now they are writing upside down. (perceptually).
 You may need to work on getting their wrist down on the paper and writing with the fingers only (not their wrist).
 In OT, we call these the “intrinsic finger muscles” or “interphalangeal flexion and extension”.

-It’s a lefty thing
+It’s a Lefty Thing

-I love that we have a lefty store very nearby (I literally get no money from this; They don’t even know I exist; I just think it’s cool). https://www.leftyslefthanded.com/
+Yes, being left handed is a thing and there are supports.
+I love that we have a lefty store very nearby.
+(I literally get no money from this.
+They don’t even know I exist.
+I just think it’s cool!)
+Lefty’s The Left Hands Store

 Resources: